TheCorporateAIGirl/customer-churn-analysis/README.md

-# customer-churn-analysis
+# Customer Churn Analysis

-End-to-end customer churn analysis with predictive modeling and business insights.
+This project presents an end-to-end customer churn analysis using real customer subscription and usage data.
+The objective is to predict churn, understand its drivers, and provide actionable business recommendations.

+## Author
+Famiwaye Oluwatobiloba Omowunmi